 Southend Borough Council (SBC) is the sole UK Partner in 2imprezs and has worked in collaboration with the Young People's Trust for the Environment to develop Energy Challenges UK.
 Helping schools to reduce their energy consumption and associated carbon emissions has been a priority action area for SBC since it launched its first Low Carbon Energy and Sustainability Strategy in 2015.

 A key deliverable of 2imprezs was to ensure that schools will continue to benefit from the funding well beyond the lifetime of the project, which is why SBC has handed over the running and management of Energy Challenges UK to the Young People’s Trust for the Environment.
-The objective for Energy Challenges UK is to now engage as many primary schools in the UK as possible.
+The objective for Energy Challenges UK from the summer of 2020 onwards is to engage as many primary schools in the UK as possible.